shksa/Yeezy/readme.md

     - **Infix-expressions**
         - There are 8 infix operators in Monkey.
 They can be divided into 2 groups, one produces integer values the other produces boolean values
+    - **If-Else expression**
+        - In the condition of the if expression, anything other than NULL and false are evaluated to TRUE.